A7med23/obsidian-sync/Minecraft/ATM9.md

 - [ ] use quantum catcher for mobs

+- [ ] make a hyperbox for the phytogenic i sulators
+- [ ] Make an interface that takes puts in seeds and phytogrow and extracts the seeds and essence
+- [ ] make phytos for nether stars, quartz and uranium

 ## beginner gear guide and progression

 * you can put a normal stone tools in crafting to turn them into silent gear then replace their parts